ergoithz/browsepy/doc/plugins.rst

 a "filename" parameter for stylesheet and script widgets (allowing it to point using with Flask's statics view) and a "path" argument for other cases.
-In the former case it is recommended to use :staticmethod:`browsepy.file.Node.from_urlpath` static method to create the appropriate file/directory object (see :module:`browsepy.file`).
+In the former case it is recommended to use :meth:`browsepy.file.Node.from_urlpath` static method to create the appropriate file/directory object (see :mod:`browsepy.file`).

 Considerations
 --------------